 Metals are generally manufactured by processing mined ore.
-Steel, copper, aluminum, gold, and silver are some of the most common metallic commodities.
+Steel, copper, aluminium, gold, and silver are some of the most common metallic commodities.
 Metals can further be classified into two categories:

-- Industrial Metals – These types of metals are abundantly available and are generally used in an industrial activity like the manufacturing of a huge number of products.
-As they are good conductors of heat and electricity, they can be found in most of the products that we use in daily life.
-Copper, lead, zinc, tin, aluminum are a few most prevalent examples of industrial metals.
+- Industrial Metals – These types of metals are abundantly available and are generally used in industrial activities like the manufacturing of a huge number of products.
+As they are good conductors of heat and electricity, they can be found in most of the products we use daily.
+Copper, lead, zinc, tin, and aluminum are a few most prevalent examples of industrial metals.

-- Precious Metals – These types of metal are valued higher than industrial metals because they are not abundantly available and are difficult to mine and produce.
-They are used for both industrial purposes and store of value.
-Investors and traders buy and hold them for the safety of capital or for gains.
+- Precious Metals – These types of metals are valued higher than industrial metals because they are not abundantly available and are difficult to mine and produce.
+They are used for both industrial purposes and stores of value.
+Investors and traders buy and hold them for the safety of capital or gains.